Table of Contents

 What We Eat in Portugal When We Crave American-Style Chinese Food

-We stir-fry at home at least three times a week.
+We stir-fry in our Lisbon apartment at least three times a week.

 11. Southern Fried Chicken